by Werner.pauwels / CC BY-SA 3.0

 In addition, the city is relatively safe.

-Cleanliness in Phnom Penh is a significant concern.
-The city struggles with waste management, leading to litter and pollution in many areas.
-Public spaces can be untidy, and sanitation standards are generally low.
-Efforts to improve cleanliness are ongoing, but progress has been slow, resulting in a less appealing environment for residents and visitors.
+Cleanliness in Phnom Penh is an issue, with poor waste management leading to litter and pollution.
+Although efforts to improve are underway, progress is slow, resulting in an unappealing environment for residents and visitors.

 Furthermore, shopping and transport score low.